daykills/adv_in_gen_models-notes/module2.md

    Gradient desent can vary dramatically across iterations because we use not use the whole data set to calculate.
 Momentum helps smooth out    noise and accelerate progress. w = w - learning rate * momentum momentum = momentum * a + (1 - a) * batch gradients

+## 3. Normalizing Gradients
+Often some coordinates have much larger magnitude.
+To resolve this problem, we just need the sign of gradient or momentum, ingore the magnitude.
+Or use the softsign where x divide the absoluate value of x

+Adam: is an "adaptive" variant of softsign momentum

+## 4. Weight Decay: REgularization and Constraint
+To prevent overfitting, it is common to use L2 regularization.
+In addition to optimize the loss function, we add L2 penalty into the loss.